The Big Mango is a completely different beast come nightfall, and Bangkok’s best night markets are a proud testament to that fact.

 Suan Lum Night Bazaar Ratchada

-If you want to round your shopping experience off with some entertainment you will find it here in the form of Muay Thai boxing, live music and Ladyboy cabaret.
-There are also many restaurants and snack stalls to perch at and munch from if you feel peckish.
+If you want to round your shopping experience off with some entertainment you will find it here in the form of Muay Thai boxing, live music, and Ladyboy cabaret.
+There are also many restaurants and street food stalls to perch at and munch from if you’re feeling peckish.

-To check it out take the MRT to Lat Phrao: it’s open from 4pm to midnight.
+To check it out take the MRT to Lat Phrao: it’s open daily from 4pm to midnight.

 Siam Gypsy Junction

-This is Thai hipster heaven, with live indie bands and affordable pop-up bars adding to the chilled vibe, and there are plenty of food vendors around for when hunger hits.
+Siam Gypsy is undoubtedly Thai hipster heaven, with live indie bands and affordable pop-up bars adding to the chilled vibe, and there are plenty of food vendors around for when hunger hits.
 It’s not a huge market, but that makes it feel more intimate and takes the pressure off browsing.

 Chatuchak Friday Night Market